melekhomrani/melekhomrani/README.md

 -------------
 * 🌍  I'm based in Tunisia
 * ✉️  You can contact me at [melekhomrani87@gmail.com](mailto:melekhomrani87@gmail.com)
-* 🧠  I'm learning reactjs
+* 🧠  I'm always learning new technologies
-* 🤝  I'm open to collaborating on web and android apps### Skills
+* 🤝  I'm open to collaborating on web and android apps
+* ### Skills
 <br>
 <p align="left">
   <a